-To Access the full bulletin: HS Friday Bulletin January 13
+To access the full bulletin, please click here: HS Friday Bulletin April 21

 MESSAGE FROM THE PRINCIPAL: